Kedron Football Club: Kedron Football Club

 The Kedron Football Club was formed in 1937 by past pupils of Kedron and Wooloowin State Schools and debuted in the QANFL that year.
 Although nicknamed the Redlegs, their official emblem was the Lion and the club wore sky blue and red as their colours, however in 1982 they adopted the royal blue and red guernsey as worn by Melbourne Football Club.
 In both 1939 and 1940 they reached the Grand Final, losing to Windsor on each occasion.
 They made the Grand Final for the third successive year in 1941 and this time claimed their maiden premiership with a win over Mayne.
 Kedron, who won back to back premierships in 1943/44 and appeared in every Grand Final from 1946 to 1950, established themselves as Queensland's strongest club in the 1940s.
 In each of those premiership deciders, Kedron took on Windsor and came out on top in 1946 and 1948.
 After claiming another premiership in 1959, Kedron suffered a drought until 1980 when they beat Coorparoo by 48 points to win the Grand Final.

+Furthermore, the Kedron Football Club holds the distinction of having nurtured Erwin Dorneau, the first born and bred Queenslander to play VFL/AFL football.
+In 1946 while playing for Kedron, Erwin Dorneau won the Col Loel-Mick Byles Trophy (predecessor of the Grogan Medal) for the QFL Best and Fairest and in 1948, having finished equal second for the Tassie Medal at the 1947 Hobart Carnival, he was recruited by South Melbourne.